particle-iot/docs/src/content/reference/device-os/firmware.md

 - Once the user calls [`Particle.connect()`](#particle-connect-), the device will attempt to begin the connection process.
 - Once the device is connected to the Cloud ([`Particle.connected()`](#particle-connected-) ` == true`), the user must call `Particle.process()` regularly to handle incoming messages and keep the connection alive.
 The more frequently `Particle.process()` is called, the more responsive the device will be to incoming messages.
 - If `Particle.process()` is called less frequently than every 20 seconds, the connection with the Cloud will die.
 It may take a couple of additional calls of `Particle.process()` for the device to recognize that the connection has been lost.
+- `Particle.process()` is required even with threading enabled in MANUAL mode.

 {{#if has-threading}}